xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 and the private key as the `Identity` in keeping with `age` terminology.

-The auth server generating the keys will then use the configured CA keystore to generate an `RSA` keypair used to encrypt, or wrap, the `Identity`.
+The auth server generating the keys will then use the configured CA keystore to generate an `RSA` keypair used to wrap the `Identity`.
 Once encrypted, the `Recipient`, wrapped `Identity`, and wrapping keypair are added as a new entry to the `session_recording_config.status.active_keys` list.

+`RSA` key generation is already supported for signing use-cases across AWS KMS, GCP CKM, and PKCS#11.
+However we will need to add support for calling into their native decryption functions in order to unwrap `Identity` keys:
+- AWS KMS supports setting an algorithm of `RSAES_OAEP_SHA_256` when using the `Decrypt` action of the KMS API.
+- GCP CKM supports generating keys of type `RSAES_OAEP_2048_SHA256` which can be used when calling the `AsymmetricDecrypt` API from their go SDK.
+Worth noting that keys generated for signing can not be used for decryption, so key generation with a GCP backend will need to be modified slightly.
+- This should be supported by most HSMs through the `C_RSA_PKCS_OAEP` and `CKM_SHA256` mechanisms which can be passed to the `C_DecryptInit` function exposed by PKCS#11.

 In order to collaboratively generate and share the `Identity` and `Recipient` keys, all auth servers must create a watcher for `Put` events against the